-There are plenty of other activities on offer as well, including snorkelling, kayaks and stand-up paddle boards.
+There are plenty of other activities on offer as well, including snorkeling, kayaks and stand-up paddle boards.
 The resort is also famous for its Shark Snorkel, a shark experience for non-divers.

-There are other activities that can be enjoyed such as basket weaving or coconut jewellery making classes.
+There are other activities that can be enjoyed such as basket weaving or coconut jewelry making classes.
 If you have an interest, ask the staff and they will be happy to help.

 |Training School Type:||SSI||Nitrox Fill:|

 |Gear Hire||Number of Boats||3|